Visibility Extension via Reflection: Expanding by exactly units of area

 1. Specular-reflection where a ray can be reflected only once.

 2. Diffuse-reflection where a ray can be reflected any number of times. \end{theorem}

 Clearly, it can be verified in polynomial time if a given solution adds precisely $k$ units to $\VP(q)$.
-Therefore, the problem is in NP.
+Therefore, the problem is in $\NP$.

-Consider an instance of the Subset-Sum problem ($\InSS$), which has $val_{1} ,val_{2}$ $... ,val_{m}$ non-negative integer values, and a target number $\T$.
-The Subset-Sum problem is to look for a subset of these values, such that the sum of its constituent elements equals to $\T$.
-The Subset-Sum problem is known to be NP-complete.
+Consider an instance of the Subset-Sum problem ($\InSS$), which has $val(1) ,val(2)$ $... ,val(m)$ non-negative integer values, and a target number $\T$.
+Suppose $m \in \Theta(n)$, where $n$ indicates the number of vertices of $\P$.
+The Subset-Sum Problem involves determining whether a subset from a list of integers can sum to a target value $\T$.
+Note that the variant in which all inputs are positive is NP-complete as well~\cite{kleinberg2006algorithm}.

 In the following subsections, we will show that the Subset-Sum problem is reducible to this problem in polynomial time.
-Thus, we deduce that our problem in the cases mentioned above is NP-complete.
+Thus, we deduce that our problem in the cases mentioned above is $\NP$-complete.